 - k.
-Violation of the district's computer acceptable computer use policy are subject to discipline, up to and including expulsion; and - I. Any other violation of a rule or regulation established by a school district staff member pursuant to authority delegated by the board.
+Violation of the district's computer acceptable computer use policy are subject to discipline, up to and including expulsion; - Knowingly possessing, handling, or transmitting any object or material that is ordinarily or generally considered a simulated or "look-a-like" weapon; - m.
+Using any object to simulate possession of a weapon; - n.
+Knowingly making a false statement or knowingly submitting false information during the Title IX grievance process or any other school investigation or making a materially false statement in bad faith in the course of a Title IX grievance proceeding or any other school investigation; and - Any other violation of a rule or regulation established by a school district staff member pursuant to authority delegated by the board.